wilsonism/geo702/syllabus.md

 Steinberg, Philip E. 2010.
 “Professional ethics and the politics of geographic knowledge.”
 Political Geography 29:413.

 Stiegler, Bernard.
 2012.
 “Relational ecology and the digital pharmakon.”
 Culture Machine 13:1-19.

+Sultana, Farhana.
+2021.
+“Political ecology I: From margins to center.”
+Progress in Human Geography 45 (1):156-165.

 Thien, Deborah.
 2005.
 “After or beyond feeling?
 A consideration of affect and emotion in geography.”
 Area 37 (4):450-456.